Gideon-Esq/what-happens-when/README.rst

 request to retrieve the page, it will send a request to try and negotiate with the server an "upgrade" from HTTP to the SPDY protocol.

-If the client is using the HTTP protocol and does not support SPDY, it sends a request to the server of the form::
+If the client is making use of the HTTP protocol and does not support SPDY, it sends a request to the server of the form::

     GET / HTTP/1.1